pixelbrackets/cookie-consent/README.md

 * in plain, jargon‑free language
 * why are cookies used (to remember user actions, identify users etc)
-* types of used cookies (eg. session or permanent, first or third‑party)
+* types of used cookies (e.g. session or permanent, first or third‑party)
 * who controls/accesses the cookie‑related information (first or third‑party)
-* how users can withdraw consent (eg. close browser, clear browser cache)
+* how users can withdraw consent (e.g. close browser, clear browser cache)

 The different origins, usage types and ways to gain consent are considered in this repository.
 It uses »levels« for this, see sections »Usage & Levels«.